BEAR: Towards Beam-Search-Aware Optimization for Recommendation with Large Language Models: Experiments

 \subsection{Experimental Results}

 In the following, we present and analyze the experimental results to answer the aforementioned research questions.

 \noindentparnoline{Overall Performance (RQ1).} \cref{tab:main-results} presents the overall recommendation performance comparison of BEAR with baselines.
-As revealed, BEAR consistently outperforms all compared methods across all datasets, yielding \emph{an average improvement of +12.50\%} in NDCG@$K$ and HitRatio@$K$ over the state-of-the-art SFT methods (\eg MSL) and DPO methods (\eg RosePO).
+As shown, BEAR consistently outperforms all compared methods across all datasets, achieving \emph{an average improvement of +12.50\%} in NDCG@$K$ and HitRatio@$K$ over state-of-the-art SFT methods (\eg MSL) and DPO methods (\eg RosePO).
 This demonstrates the effectiveness of BEAR in enhancing recommendation quality, which aligns well with our motivation of bridging the training-inference gap in LLM-based RS (\cf \cref{sec:methodology:bear}).

-\noindentparnoline{Mitigation of Training-Inference Inconsistency (RQ2).} To validate the effectiveness of BEAR in alleviating the incorrect pruning of positive items during beam search, we compare the pruning rate metrics (\ie PR@$K$ in \cref{fig:pruning-rate}) between BEAR and SFT methods (\eg MSL).
+\noindentparnoline{Mitigation of Training-Inference Inconsistency (RQ2).} To validate BEAR's effectiveness in reducing incorrect pruning of positive items during beam search, we compare pruning rate metrics (\ie PR@$K$ in \cref{fig:pruning-rate}) between BEAR and SFT methods (\eg MSL).
 Specifically, PR@$K$ measures the proportion of positive items that are ranked within the top-$K$ based on their overall probabilities but are incorrectly pruned during beam search.
 As shown in \cref{fig:pruning-rate}, BEAR exhibits a significantly lower PR@$K$, achieving \emph{an average reduction of -24.86\%} compared to SFT methods.
 This verifies that our beam-search-aware regularization \eqnref{eq:beam_aware_regularization} can effectively reduce the risk of incorrectly pruning positive items, thereby mitigating the training-inference inconsistency in LLM-based RS.

 \noindentparnoline{Generalizability: Backbones and LLM Sizes (RQ3-1).} To assess the generalizability of BEAR, we further evaluate its performance on different LLM-based RS backbones (\eg LLaRA~\citep{liao2024llara} and A-LLMRec~\citep{kim2024large}) with different base LLM sizes (\eg Llama-3.2-1B and Llama-3-8B~\citep{grattafiori2024llama}).
 As illustrated in \cref{tab:different-backbones} and \cref{tab:bigrec_llmsize}, BEAR consistently outperforms the SFT methods across different backbones and LLM sizes, demonstrating its versatility and effectiveness.